 Xena, meanwhile, gave Isabelle an unreadable look, and started cleaning her fingernails instead.
 Isabelle rolled her eyes and, scowling, made a throat-cutting motion with her hand.
 The warrior shrugged apologetically.

-Thankfully, Isabelle was called soon thereafter.
-Both the warrior and her mother got up to follow; however, the assistant told her mother firmly that the doctor was seeing her patient alone.
+Both the warrior and her mother got up to follow when Isabelle's name was finally called; however, the assistant told her mother firmly that the doctor was seeing her patient alone.
 Her mother protested, but finally sat back down, indignant and mildly sullen.
 Xena, however, followed along unhindered.
 Isabelle was not sure she was so happy about that, but after all, it was Xena who had gotten her into this fix, she might as well try and see what a shrink might have to say about the ghostly warrior.
 The invisible ghostly warrior.

 What to do?
 Should she tell that doctor about her mysterious companion, running the risk of being certified nut case of the year?
 How far could she trust these people?